 The expenditure requirements necessary for Western Power to comply with its safety, environmental and statutory obligations are very substantial.
-The unconstrained capital expenditure is estimated to be approximately \$54 million per annum.
+The required capital expenditure is estimated to be approximately \$39 million per annum.
 In view of this substantial level of expenditure, it is helpful to provide some details of the remedial actions that are considered necessary in the forthcoming access arrangement period.
-The principal items of capital expenditure are described briefly in Table 16 below.
+The principal items of capital expenditure are described briefly in Table 23 below.

-Table 16: Principal capital expenditure items: Distribution network
+Table 23: Principal capital expenditure items: Distribution network

-Overhead The recent double fatality in Wyndham prompted a capital replacement service wires program to replace services with twisty connections.
-Western Power has with twisties decided to replace all existing PVC services with Cross Linked Polyethylene insulated service cable terminated with approved wedge type clamps.
-Conductive A number of electric streetlight shock incidents have been experienced metal streetlight by members of the public from contact with metal streetlight structures.
-These incidents seem to have been due to inadequate earthing and/or poles deterioration or damage of insulation through abrasion inside the metal streetlight arm or luminare thereby energizing the metal structure.
-There are approximately 60,000 existing metal streetlight poles in the SWIS which will be inspected and where necessary maintained.
-Distribution This risk was highlighted during the investigation of the suspected conductive electrocution of a dog in Derby and 3 potentially fatal electric shocks to power poles members of the public in the Perth metropolitan area.
-An estimated step and touch 51,000 poles in the SWIS are at special or frequented locations that need potential to meet the ESAA C(b))1 limits for touch and step potential. mitigation Streetlight There have been 2 fatalities in the last 10 years and 2 potentially fatal switch wires electric shock incidents in the past 4 years to the public from fallen streetlight wires.
-URD cable pits There are 5711 below-ground cable pits with insulated piercing connectors (IPCs) used to supply power mainly to residential customers which have been installed in the SWIS as part of the Retrospective Underground Power program.
+Overhead The recent double fetality in Woodham promoted a conital and a conital service wires with twisties The recent double fatality in Wyndham prompted a capital replacemen program to replace services with twisty connections.
+Western Power has decided to replace all existing PVC services with Cross Linked Polyethylene insulated service cable terminated with approved wedge type clamps.
+Conductive metal streetlight poles A number of electric streetlight shock incidents have been experienced by members of the public from contact with metal streetlight structures.
+These incidents seem to have been due to inadequate earthing and/or deterioration or damage of insulation through abrasion inside the metal streetlight arm or luminare thereby energizing the metal structure.
+There are approximately 60,000 existing metal streetlight poles in the SWIN which will be inspected and where necessary maintained.
+Distribution conductive power poles step and touch potential mitigation This risk was highlighted during the investigation of the suspected electrocution of a dog in Derby and 3 potentially fatal electric shocks to members of the public in the Perth metropolitan area.
+An estimated 51,000 poles in the SWIN are at special or frequented locations that need to meet the ESAA C(b))1 limits for touch and step potential.
+Streetlight switch wires There have been 2 fatalities in the last 10 years and 2 potentially fata electric shock incidents in the past 4 years to the public from faller streetlight wires.
+URD cable pits There are 5711 below-ground cable pits with insulated piercing connectors (IPCs) used to supply power mainly to residential customers which have been installed in the SWIN as part of the Retrospective Underground Power program.
 A number of electric shock incidents have been reported by the public and Western Power Network employees resulting from such installations.
 A program to replace these URD cable pits with above ground pillars has commenced and up until March 2005 approximately 25% of these pits had been replaced in accordance with the solution agreed with the ESD.
-Henley cable There has been a number of Henley cable box explosive failures in public boxes areas resulting in shrapnel (metal) spread over a wide area.
-Such failures could have serious consequences, especially in high traffic areas (e.g. shopping centre car parks) where there is a high risk of injury to the public or damage the vehicles.
+Henley cable boxes There has been a number of Henley cable box explosive failures in public areas resulting in shrapnel (metal) spread over a wide area.
+Such failures could have serious consequences, especially in high traffic areas (e.g shopping centre car parks) where there is a high risk of injury to the public or damage the vehicles.
 There are an estimated 2,000 Henley cable boxes, which need to be replaced based on site location and traffic with the more critical known sites being resolved first.
-Pole top switch Five years ago a Western Power Network operator received a near fatal (PTS) earthing electric shock.
-Temporary measures have been taken until a permanent solution is implemented.
-About 3,000 pole-top switches in the metro area have ineffective earthing mats and so pose a significant risk of injury to switching operators.
+Cattle care The aim of the project is to restrict cattle access to the Aldrin/Dieldrin that was applied to the base of wooden poles of power lines that were built prior to 1986.
+The project has been initiated to comply with prudent avoidance requirements of Quality Assurance Accreditation Schemes and mitigate the risk of potential contamination of beef with chlorinated hydrocarbon pesticides.
+The consequences of not taking action include potential loss of shipments of beef at market door (e.g. USA) and potentially disastrous flow-on effects for the export market in this commodity and possibly other form produce.